 The Series 99 exam is presented in multiple-choice format on a touch-screen computer known as the PROCTOR system.
 No computer skills are required and candidates will find that the test screen works in the same way as an ordinary ATM machine.
-Each test is made up of 100 questions that are randomly chosen from a test bank of several thousand questions.
-The test has a time limit of two hours and 30 minutes, which is designed to provide enough time for all candidates to complete the exam.
+Each test is made up of 50 questions that are randomly chosen from a test bank of several thousand questions.
+The test has a time limit of 90 minutes, which is designed to provide enough time for all candidates to complete the exam.
 Each Series 99 exam will comprise questions that focus on the following areas:

 Professional Conduct and Ethical Considerations